gilbarbara/colorizr/README.md

 ```

 **isValidHex(input: any): boolean**
-_check if the input is a valid hex_
+Check if the input is a valid hex color.

 ```typescript
 import { isValidHex } from 'colorizr';